 Preparing for the next phase of business growth

 Defining and implementing business growth strategies, ‘becoming wired’ for growth, and creating a growth culture offer food for numerous topics and debates.
-The ‘Wired for Growth’ event covers several of them, looking at all these ‘growth’ questions across the board – as you can see in the event program.
+The ‘Wired for Growth’ event covers several of them, looking at all these ‘growth’ questions across the board.

 After all the hardships encountered in 2020 and 2021, it’s definitely worth revisiting the essence of business growth and ways to achieve it.
 Moreover, we can ask ourselves why some companies grew during the health crisis while others had to put the books down or needed support.